Dev-Soumyaranjan/Java-Coding-Questions/CONTRIBUTING.md

 Basically place 1 refers to the repository in your github account which you have forked and place 2 refers to the branch in which you made changes(Creating new file or making changes in existing file)

-🚀In short here,you are requsting to merge the changes which you have made in your branch to the main branch of this repository.🚀
+🚀In short, Here you are requesting to merge the changes which you have made in your branch to the main branch of the base repository.🚀

 #### You can also watch [this](https://www.youtube.com/watch?v=apGV9Kg7ics&t=2840s) video to understand all the above steps as well as you can also get overall idea about git and Github.So I highly recommend you to go through this video and try to understand the basic concepts of git.